 One of the most common questions we get is, “how much caffeine does matcha have?”

-Matcha contains roughly 25mg of caffeine, which is approximately one-third the caffeine of a cup of brewed coffee.
+Matcha contains roughly 25mg of caffeine, which is approximately one-fifth the caffeine of a cup of brewed coffee from Starbucks (which has about 125 mg caffeine).
 This is by most standards a very small amount of caffeine; it is easily tolerated by many people for whom coffee makes them jittery because all of the other components that make up matcha in effect slow down the release of caffeine into the body.
 It typically takes a good three to six hours for this minimal amount of caffeine to be absorbed into the bloodstream, and yet the wakefulness effects are apparent almost immediately upon drinking it.

 In other words, matcha doesn’t make you “wired” — it’s nothing like coffee.
 If you’re wary of caffeine, you can relax (and matcha will make you relax).

-By definition, all “real” teas — that is, teas that come from the plant camellia sinensis, including all black, green, and oolong teas — contain some caffeine.
+By definition, all “real” teas — that is, teas that come from the camellia sinensis plant, including all black, green, and oolong teas — contain some caffeine.
 It’s built into the molecular structure of the plant.